20th Central Committee of the Chinese Communist Party

 The 20th Central Committee of the Chinese Communist Party (20th CC), officially the Central Committee of the 20th National Congress of the Communist Party of China, comprises 205 members and 171 alternates.
 It was elected at the Chinese Communist Party (CCP)'s 20th National Congress on 22 October 2022, and its term lasts until the election of the 21st Central Committee at the 21st National Congress, which is planned for 2027.
 The Central Committee is the party's highest decision-making body in a given period, is not a permanent body, and convenes for an unspecified number of times.

 In between sessions of the 20th CC, its powers and responsibilities are delegated to the Politburo, the Politburo Standing Committee and the Central Military Commission (CMC).
 At its 1st Plenary Session on 22 October, the CC elected the Politburo, Politburo Standing Committee and the CMC.
-It also endorsed the Politburo Standing Committee's nominees for members of the Secretariat, approved of the composition 20th Central Commission for Discipline Inspection (CCDI) and its Standing Committee and approved the elections of the CCDI secretary and CCDI deputy secretaries.
+It also endorsed the Politburo Standing Committee's nominees for members of the 20th Secretariat, approved of the composition 20th Central Commission for Discipline Inspection (CCDI) and its Standing Committee and approved the elections of the CCDI secretary and CCDI deputy secretaries.

-Plenums

-The Central Committee is not a permanent institution.
-It convenes plenary sessions between party congresses.
-When the CC is not in session, decision-making powers are delegated to the internal bodies of the CC itself; that is, the Politburo, the Politburo Standing Committee and the Secretariat.
-None of these organizations are permanent bodies either; typically, they convene several times a month.